FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

     block content
 ```

 The content placed into any of the child views of this layout is displayed using the `block content` directive.
-Above the content is a text menu where users can switch between the Pied Piper and Hooli applications.
+Above the content is a menu allowing users to switch between the Pied Piper and Hooli applications.

-Second, you can put this code in `login.pug`:
+Second, put this code in `login.pug`:

 ```pug
 extends layout